 Must-knows for landlords about Colorado security deposit laws

 1. A land lord cannot mislabel a security deposit.
 A landlord cannot call the security deposit something else, such as prepaid rent or a fee.
 They cannot use lease language stating that the sum is “not a security deposit,” nor can they contractually make the security deposit nonrefundable.

 2. When can a landlord keep some/all of the security deposit?
 A landlord may be able to keep a tenant’s security deposit, or a portion of the deposit, to cover unpaid rent, utility bills or cleaning bills.
 They may also use the deposit to fix any damage in excess of normal wear and tear, and if the property is abandoned by the tenant.
 If a landlord is deducting some/all of the security deposit, then he or she is obligated by law to give the tenant an itemized statement that specifically lists how much is being deducted and why.

 3. How long a landlord have to return a security deposit?
 In general, a landlord has one month from the termination of tenancy to return a tenant’s security deposit unless otherwise stated in a lease agreement.
 However, a maximum amount of time a landlord must return the deposit is 60 days.

 If a landlord violates any of his or her responsibilities, such as taking some/all of the deposit without sending the tenant an itemized list or fails to return the security deposit within 60 days, then the landlord may forfeit his or her right to keep the amount of money and may be liable for further damages.

 The facts and circumstances vary for each security deposit dispute.
-We encourage you to contact us for a free, no obligation consultation at (303) 688-0944.
+We encourage you to contact us for a free, no obligation case assessment at (303) 688-0944.
 Our real estate attorneys can advise you regarding the facts pertaining to your case and determine how the laws discussed in this article apply to you.